bastilian/middleman-thumbnailer/README.md

   background-small-200x.png
   background-medium-400x300.png

-If the :include_data_thumbnails option is set to true, the list of images will be shown for each image
+If the `:include_data_thumbnails` option is set to true, the list of images will be shown for each image displayed with the `thumbnail` helper

 ##Helpers